Amazon GuardDuty: Deep dive

 You could also save your custom filters and using later.

+2.3.
 Suppression rules

 If you are receiving findings for expected behavior in your environment, you can automatically archive findings based on criteria you define with suppression rules.
-Suppression rules are rules which automatically send matched findings to archive
+Suppression rules are rules that automatically send matched findings to archive

 .